United States of America

 Visit Yosemite National Park and the Giant Redwoods

 Yosemite is my favourite US National Park.
-The Valley, and the Giant Redwoods make you feel tiny.
-Visiting is fairly easy from San Francisco, but will require some of planning.
+The Valley, and the Giant Redwoods, make you feel tiny.
+Visiting is fairly easy from San Francisco, but will require some planning.

 This hike at Zion NP is one of the coolest and most dangerous in the world!
 It's 5 miles long, and has some very steep cliffs.
 Visit Zion with a car, or on a group tour.